intel/lms/README.md

 #### OpenWsman library
 The in-tree copy of OpenWsman library is located at CIM_Framework/openwsman/ directory.
-The sources are from 2.7.0 version from [GitHub](https://github.com/Openwsman/openwsman) with local modifications:
+The sources are from 2.8.0 version from [GitHub](https://github.com/Openwsman/openwsman)
-* Passwords are securely cleaned up

 #### GoogleTest (only for builds with unit-tests enabled)